DIR® Bookstore & Library

 DIRFloortime® Video Training Series

-Stanley Greenspan, M.D. and Serena Wieder, PhD. created a wonderful Floortime Training DVD set that is available as a complete set on a USB drive, as a DVD set, or online through Vimeo on demand.
+Stanley Greenspan, M.D. and Serena Wieder, PhD. created a wonderful Floortime Training DVD set that is available online through Vimeo on demand.
 The 3-part video training series offers an introduction to DIR and Floortime.

 The Functional Emotional Assessment Scale (FEAS)